rvd-24/ActivityTracker/README.md

 - the useraccount app is used to store login/register details of the user
 - the tabtracker app is to store the details of the tabs
 - the displaytab app is used to fetch and display the stored tabs on the webpage
-- activitytracker is the project folder
+- activitytracker is the project main folder